ske42/project51/README.md

 # Work project
-	The main target of this project is control a busi time of workers
+	The main target of this project is control a busy time of workers

 How is it working :